 Now if you fancy making the Viennese swirls, this is how you do it!

 Place the swirls and fingers in the oven.
 Bake the fingers for 10 minutes and the swirls for 10-12 minutes.
 They are cooked when they have just turned golden.

+As soon as the biscuits are baked remove from the oven.
 Leave to cool on the baking sheets for a couple of minutes and then, using a palette knife, move the fingers and swirls to a cooling rack.

 Once cooled the fingers are ready for dunking in chocolate.

 Place the Chocolate Dipped Viennese Fingers onto a baking sheet lined with parchment paper – DO NOT place back on the cooling rack as I did.
 I’ll show you why later!!!

 For the swirls I used a spoon to cover the base of the swirl with melted chocolate and then left them to cool, upside down, on the cooling rack.